triggermesh/docs/docs/targets/salesforce.md

     - Add permissions on the data this user will have access to.
     - Click `Save`.

-2. Retrieve OAuth data to configure TriggerMesh Target.
+1. Retrieve OAuth data to configure TriggerMesh Target.
     - Select the connected app from the list and then click `View`.
     - Copy the `Consumer Key`.
     - Reveal and copy the `Consumer Secret`.

 ## Certificate Key Secret

 The TriggerMesh Salesforce integration needs a certificate key secret to sign requests for the Salesforce API.
-A [secret needs to be created at TriggerMesh][tm-secret] that contains that certificate key.
+Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the certificate key as a secret.

 The file name containing the key will need to be renamed to `certKey`.
 After that, go to **Secrets > Add Secret > File Upload**.

 ![Upload secret](../images/salesforce/file-upload-secret.png)